Blood Pressure Monitoring

 A physician's referral is required.
 Contact your health insurance provider for questions about whether this procedure is a covered benefit.
 Not all health insurance providers pay for this test.

-Ambulatory blood pressure monitoring is available at the UW Health East Clinic
+Ambulatory blood pressure monitoring is available at the UW Health Research Park Clinic

 .
 Please arrive at the clinic on time and check in with the receptionist when you arrive.
 Wear a loose-fitting, short-sleeved shirt or blouse and bring a list of your current medications with you.
 The visit will take approximately 30 to 45 minutes.
 A second visit is required the next day to return the monitor.